vpalombo/PANEV/README.md

 A new folder is created and files resulting from the analysis are saved inside.

-The function generates a diagram visualization, taking into account any possible connections among the FL pathways and DEGs.
+The function generates a diagram visualization, taking into account all possible connections within/between the 1L pathways and DEGs.
 The diagram helps to interpret the results obtained from gene expression experiments showing the nodes (i.e. genes and pathways) coloured according to their FCs and pathway expression estimated scores \[e.g. flux values (Bionaz et al., 2012)\], respectively.

-The classification into upregulated/downregulated genes/pathways is done as function of top FC/estimated score values.
+The classification into upregulated/downregulated genes/pathways is done considering the top FC/estimated score values.

 | gene/pathway classification |                with FC/estimated score value                |
 |:---------------------------:|:-----------------------------------------------------------:|